 Peru is an incredibly diverse country which has some of the best hiking and trekking routes in the world.
-In this post you’ll find everything you need to know about hiking in Peru, from where to find awe-inspiring multi-day Peru treks, top tips for hikes in Peru, what hiking equipment you might need, the best time to go hiking in Peru and vital information for hiking the Inca Trail to Machu Picchu.
-Get ready for hiking in Peru!!
+In this post, you’ll find everything you need to know about hiking in Peru, from where to find awe-inspiring multi-day Peru treks, top tips for hikes in Peru, what hiking equipment you might need, the best time to go hiking in Peru and vital information for hiking the Inca Trail to Machu Picchu.
+Get ready to go trekking in Peru!!

 Where to go Hiking in Peru

 There are four main areas for hiking in Peru, each of which has its own unique landscape and beautiful treks.
 Most of the hikes are at high altitude thanks to the ‘backbone’ of the Andes Mountain Range which runs through the country.
 The scenery is always spectacular, and many of the treks are along ancient trails to magnificent Inca ruins, beautiful lakes or snow-capped peaks.
 It may be challenging, but hiking in Peru is an adventure you won’t soon forget!